 This Quarterly Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that are not historical facts, and involve risks and uncertainties that could cause actual results to differ materially from those expected and projected.
-All statements, other than statements of historical fact included in this Form 10-Q including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding the Company's financial position, business strategy and the plans and objectives of management for future operations, are forward-looking statements.
+All statements, other than statements of historical fact included in this Form 10-Q including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding the Company's financial position, the business strategy, plans and objectives of management for future operations, and the impact of the recent coronavirus (COVID-19) pandemic on the Company's search for a Business Combination (as defined below), including the Company's ability to consummate and /or to reach an agreement with respect to revised transaction terms for the AerSale Business Combination (as defined below), are forward-looking statements.
 Words such as "expect," "believe," "anticipate," "intend," "estimate," "seek" and variations and similar words and expressions are intended to identify such forward-looking statements.
 Such forward-looking statements relate to future events or future performance, but reflect management's current beliefs, based on information currently available.
-A number of factors could cause actual events, performance or results to differ materially from the events, performance and results discussed in the forward-looking statements.
-For information identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, please refer to the Risk Factors section of the Company's final prospectus for its initial public offering ("Initial Public Offering") filed with the U.S. Securities and Exchange Commission (the "SEC").
-The Company's securities filings can be accessed on the EDGAR section of the SEC's website at www.sec.gov.
-Except as expressly required by applicable securities law, the Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise.
+A number of factors could cause actual events, performance or results to differ materially from those anticipated in the forward-looking statements.
+For information identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, leave refer to Part II, Item 1A of this Quarterly Report and the Risk Factors section of the Company's Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the "SEC") on March 2, 2020.
+The Company's securities filings can be accessed on the EDGAR section of the SEC's webs